UNCLASSIFIED (U)

 (a) The ACR is an online FACA database of advisory committee information maintained by the Committee Management Secretariat of the GSA.
 The online database contains committee activity reported by Federal agencies on an annual basis.
 All reported data is available to the public for review, research, analysis, downloading and printing of committee activities.
 Results of the ACR encompass information compiled as an Annual Advisory Committee Report; and

-(b) The DFO conducts an annual comprehensive review for his or her committee on a fiscal year basis.
-The data being reported must be entered as the advisory committee activity occurs.
+(b) The DFO is responsible for the annual comprehensive review of their committee.
+The data being reported must be entered as the advisory committee activity occurs during the fiscal year, including fully documenting committee costs in all cost's fields.
+The DFO should verify the accuracy of these costs with their bureau's budget office and must ensure the data entered in the FACA database is an exact match with committee records.
 The purpose of the ACR is to assist GSA in determining the continuing need for the advisory committee.
-The DFO files the ACR in the FACA database.
-The CMO verifies it.
+The DFO files the ACR in the FACA database and the CMO verifies it.
 The due date is October 1 of each year;

 (2) Report of closed meeting(s): The committee must prepare a summary of the activities and related matters discussed by a committee during a closed meeting.
 It is to be as informative as possible for the public, consistent with 5 U.S.C.
 552(b).
 Report closed meetings in the Annual Comprehensive Review (without their content); and